Carcn ransomware removal instructions

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

 To eliminate Carcn virus our malware researchers recommend scanning your computer with Spyhunter.

 How to protect yourself from ransomware infections?

-We strongly recommend to avoid opening files that are attached to emails received from unknown/suspicious address and are irrelevant.
+Avoid opening files that are attached to emails received from unknown/suspicious address, or are irrelevant.
 These emails should be ignored.
 Download software using official, websites and using direct links.
-Third party software downloaders and other similar tools that we mentioned above should not be trusted.
-Same applies to third party (fake) software updaters.
+Third party software downloaders and other such tools (mentioned above) should not be trusted.
+The same applies to third party (fake) software updaters.
 Software should be updated using implemented functions or tools provided by official developers only.
-Do not use third party tools to activate software for free, these tools are illegal and cause installations of malicious programs.
-Another useful thing is to have a reputable anti-spyware or anti-virus software installed.
-Make sure that it is always enabled and updated.
+Do not use third party tools to activate software free of charge - they are illegal and often cause installation of malicious programs.
+Have reputable anti-spyware or anti-virus software installed, enabled and updated.
 If your computer is already infected with Carcn, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

 All your files have been encrypted!

 All your files have been encrypted due to a security problem with your PC.
 If you want to restore them, write us to the e-mail firstname.lastname@example.org